tnichols217/notes/APArt/Piece Descriptions.md

 ### Ideas

-1. Mastering the guitar turns playing it from a chore into  is like enjoying hours of nostalgic games
+1. Mastering the guitar turns playing it from a chore into an experience like enjoying hours of nostalgic games

 ## 5 - 7 - Drum